MRI-Lab-Graz/psycho-validator/docs/WINDOWS_SETUP.md

 # Windows Installation and Usage Guide

-This guide covers Windows-specific setup and usage for the psycho-validator.
+This guide covers Windows-specific setup and usage for the prism-validator.

 ## Prerequisites